 How do you use these questions in order to develop a probing mindset?
 Parents can use one of the question types at a time in short mini-competitions.
 The 5WsH words can each be printed on six cards.
 A child can pick an upturned card and then be asked to make up a question about a given topic starting with this word.
 The competition is to see who can make up the most questions in a given time using the word on their selected card.
 Other competitions could involve groups of children trying to make up questions about a given topic using all six words.
 Older children might try similar competitions, but with the words Is, Did, Can, Would, Will and Might.

 Inventiveness and inquisitiveness can, and should be, developed in young children.
-The sooner we start stimulating the question-asking memory in young fore-brains, the sooner we will embed the positive mindsets they need for
+The sooner we start stimulating the question-asking memory in young fore-brains, the sooner we will embed the positive mindsets they need for independent thinking.

 “Children soon learn that creative thinking involves coming up with many possible answers, rather than one correct answer.
 Children who are not good at memorizing facts often come alive with creative thinking questions”